-From 28 September 2020, businesses will be required to reassess their eligibility with reference to their actual GST turnover in the June and September quarters 2020.
+From 28 September 2020, businesses will be required to reassess their eligibility with reference to their actual GST turnover in the September 2020 quarter.

-Businesses will need to demonstrate that they have met the relevant decline in turnover test in both of those quarters to be eligible for the JobKeeper Payment from 28 September 2020 to 3 January 2021.
+Businesses will need to demonstrate that they have met the relevant decline in turnover test in the September quarter to be eligible for the JobKeeper Payment from 28 September 2020 to 3 January 2021.

 From 4 January 2021, businesses will need to further reassess their turnover to be eligible for the JobKeeper Payment.

-They will need to demonstrate that they have met the relevant decline in turnover test with reference to their actual GST turnover in each of the June, September and December quarters 2020 to remain eligible for the JobKeeper Payment from 4 January 2021 to 28 March 2021.
+They will need to demonstrate that they have met the relevant decline in turnover test with reference to their actual GST turnover in the December quarter 2020 to remain eligible for the JobKeeper Payment from 4 January 2021 to 28 March 2021.